mike1098/LWA/README.md

 # LWA
-A data collector for LWA heatpump
+A data collector for Stiebel Eltron LWA heatpump